kevinoh45TuD/pp1_zoo_website/README.md

 ### Other

 - An article on GitHub was used to help with creating this README doc [Article](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+- An article outlining a CSS fix for error created from nav toggle [Article](https://css-tricks.com/inclusively-hidden/)

 [Back to top](#central-zoo)